 Open Windows Settings > Network & Internet > Proxy.
 You will see the Proxy server settings here.

-Reset WinHTTP Proxy Settings
+Reset WinHTTP Proxy Settings in Windows 10

 If your system uses a proxy server and you wish to remove it, open an elevated command prompt, type the following command, and then press Enter: